 Naming a designated beneficiary

-Only the OMERS Plan member can name a beneficiary or beneficiaries.
+In the event a benefit is payable to a designated beneficiary (in accordance with the order of entitlement explained above), OMERS can only administer the benefit if the OMERS Plan member has validly named a beneficiary or beneficiaries.
 An executor, estate trustee, power of attorney for property or survivor cannot name or change your designated beneficiary(ies).

-If you belonged to another pension plan or you worked for an OMERS employer but were not in the pension plan or had an unpurchased leave or cashed out your OMERS pension, you may be able to transfer or buy back that service and convert it to OMERS Plan credited service.
-This will increase your pension and may allow you to retire earlier without a reduction.
+If you belonged to another registered pension plan, you worked for an OMERS employer but were not in the OMERS Plan, you had an unpurchased leave or you transferred/cashed out your OMERS pension, you may be able to transfer or buy back that service and convert it to credited service in the OMERS Plan.
+This will increase your OMERS pension and may allow you to retire earlier without a reduction.

 How do I increase my pension?

-OMERS can accept transfers from most Canadian public and private sector registered pension plans, which may enable you to bring your pension from your previous employer into the OMERS Plan.
+Subject to applicable legislation, OMERS can accept transfers into the OMERS Plan from most Canadian public- and private-sector registered pension plans, which may enable you to bring your pension from your previous employer into the OMERS Plan.

-Types of service you can buy back to increase your OMERS Plan
+Types of service you can buy back to increase your credited service in the OMERS Plan include:

-Leaves with an OMERS employer you didn’t purchase before the purchase deadline.
-For example, a pregnancy and parental leave that ended more than two years ago.
+Leaves with an OMERS employer that you didn’t purchase before the purchase deadline (for example, a pregnancy or parental leave that ended more than two years ago).

 Eligible service with an OMERS employer – including a post-1991 waiting period to join the OMERS Plan, or previously refunded service.

-A shortfall in transferred service – when the amount you transferred into the OMERS Plan from another registered pension plan didn’t buy the same amount of OMERS Plan credited
+A shortfall in transferred service – when the amount you transferred into the OMERS Plan from another registered pension plan didn’t buy the same amount of credited service in the OMERS Plan.

 If you rejoin the OMERS Plan after transferring the commuted value (CV) of your pension out of the OMERS Plan, you will have to wait five years from when you transferred your CV before you can buy back the associated service.